 Turn Analytics Into Action

-Many companies look at analytics to get a better understanding of what’s happening in their business.
+Many companies look at customer analytics to get a better understanding of what’s happening in their business.
 The challenge is executing change based on those findings.

 Set your business apart by turning your analytics into action.
 If you see that a significant percentage of your website traffic bounces on a certain page, make updating that page priority one.
 If your call center analytics indicate that problems aren’t getting solved during the first call, target that area for improvement.
 Collecting data is one thing; using it effectively is another.